 - Oct.
 1, 2014: New Program effective by this date

-Part 27 rules, which include the national standards to which programs must align, have been approved bySEPLB and will be reviewed by the State Board at its November 2017 meeting.
+Part 27 rules, which include the national standards to which programs must align, have been approved by SEPLB and reviewed by the State Board at its November 2017 meeting.

 CPDUs: Clock Hours of Professional Development Activity Policy

 Please contact the Goodwin College of Education Dean's Office at email@example.com for further information about professional development opportunities.
 Read more about how to be approved for CPDUs in our policy.
 RCDTD Code: 150165405510000

 Read more about CPDUs.